madacol/ozempic-dicom-viewer/README.md

 ### How to Use

-1. **Load ZIP File:** The ZIP file must contain each series in a separate folder, with the DICOM files inside (the slices) ordered by their filename.
+1. **Load ZIP File:** The ZIP file must contain each series in a separate folder, with the DICOM images inside (the slices) ordered by their filename.
 Highly nested folders supported 😉

-2. **Scroll Through Slices:** Use the mouse wheel to navigate through the slices of each series.
+2. **Scroll Through Slices:** Use the mouse wheel to navigate through the slices.

 3. **Drag to adjust Window-center and Window-width:** Hold down the left mouse button and drag horizontally to adjust the window width and vertically to adjust the window center.

-4. **Resize each series:** Drag the bottom-right corner of each series container to resize it.
+4. **Resize:** Drag the bottom-right corner of each series container to resize it.

 ### Requirements